nathanjhood/Biquads/README.md

 Actually, both of these pots are infact *bi-polar*.
 That is, at centre detent, each one outputs a voltage of 0v.

-When fully clockwise, "b" outputs a voltage of 1v.
++ When fully clockwise, "b" outputs a voltage of 1v.
 When fully counter-clockwise, it's output is -1v.

-The pot labelled "a" is the opposite; clockwise gives -1v, and counter-clockwise gives us 1v. (this inversion is the result of the 1/a in it's path).
++ The pot labelled "a" is the opposite; clockwise gives -1v, and counter-clockwise gives us 1v. (this inversion is the result of the 1/a in it's path).

-In our metal-box-with-two-pots "system" so far, we already know that "b" is actually = (b * (1/a)). "a" does not touch the input signal itself, it's just connect to the "b" pot.
+In our metal-box-with-two-pots "system" so far, we already know that "b" is actually = (b * (1/a)).
+Pot "a" does not touch the input signal itself, it's just connected to the "b" pot.

-And it's *still* just a volume control, now with a silly interface; not really anything approaching our desired equalizer system.
+And yet it's *still* just a simple volume control overall, now with a silly interface; not really anything approaching our desired equalizer system.
 We only have one connection (input-to-output) to interact with, so how can we add more?

 # About feedback